pysb/pysb/doc/tutorial.rst

 The *rule name* can be any string and should be enclosed in single (') or double (") quotation marks.
-The species are *instances* of the mononmers in a specific state.
+The species are *instances* of the monomers in a specific state.
 In this case we are requiring that *C8* and *Bid* are both unbound, as we would not want any binding to occur with species that are previously bound.
 The *complexation* or *addition* operator tells the program that the two species are being